 With high-resolution terrain, you could actually see the elevation gain along your route.
 So if you hiked the Tongariro Alpine Crossing in New Zealand’s oldest national park, you could explore not only the 1,126 m elevation gain along your trail, but also the slopes of towering Mt Tongariro (1,978 m), Mt Ngauruhoe (2,291 m), and Mt Ruapehu (2,797 m) along your route.

-Perhaps you want to show off your latest ski trip, as developers have done in Powder Tracks.
+Perhaps you want to show off your latest ski trip, as developers have done in Powder Globe.
 Your path down the slopes will be so much easier to portray with high resolution terrain that actually represents those slopes.